mrmowji/discourse-advanced-topic-custom-fields/README.md

-## Discourse Topic Heuristic Value
+## Discourse Topic Priority

-This Discourse plugin adds a custom field to topics so you can set a heuristic value for the topics.
+This Discourse plugin adds a custom field to topics so you can set the priority for the topics.

 It also shows the field as a column in the topic list and allows you to sort by it.